 In an organization, many of the processes are driven by set procedures and instructions.
 Sometimes a necessity arises to modify procedures and instructions either because of a need arisen due to change in the external environment or because of some mistakes in the procedure or instructions.
 Suggestion schemes help in the process of initiating such modifications.

 Employees find their job more meaningful and interesting when they participate in the decision making process.
-Also they identify with the organization and pledge their commitment to improvement in productivity, improved service and management practice.
-Therefore suggestion scheme can benefit an organization significantly, if it is implemented with a correct approach.
+Also they identify with the organization and pledge their commitment to improvement in productivity, improved service, and management practice.
+Hence, the suggestion scheme can benefit an organization significantly, if it is implemented with a correct approach.

 Fig 1 Typical process flow of employee suggestion scheme

 An idea is a suggestion only when it is beneficial to the organization and fulfills one or more of the criteria.
 These criteria are namely (i) the idea does not violate the vision, mission and objectives of the organization, (ii) it improves the efficiency of processes, (iii) it improves the quality of the products or / and services, (iv) it Improves usages of resources, materials, and space etc., (v) it reduces damages, (vi) it cuts down service time and improves service standards, (vi) it cuts down wastages and helps in cost reductions, (vii) it simplifies the procedures and reduces paperwork, (viii) it improves the equipment designs and layouts, (ix) it helps in their better utilization, (x) it improves practices and routines, (xi) it improves the working environmental conditions including removal of hazards to health and possibilities of accidents, and (xii) it increases in the utilities, qualities, yields, or output of the products.